 The Chintaro SQL Installation Guide is designed to provide step by step instructions for installation of the Chintaro application (SQL Server database) at your Organisation.
-The document contains the following instructions:

 Requirements for Chintaro